Ariana Grande: Excuse Me, I Love You

-Ariana Grande: Excuse Me, I Love You is a 2020 American concert film that follows Ariana Grande on-stage and behind the scenes of the Sweetener World Tour in 2019.
-The film was released on December 21, 2020 on Netflix, in commemoration of the first anniversary of the tour's conclusion.
+Ariana Grande: Excuse Me, I Love You (stylized in all lowercase) is a 2020 American concert film that follows Ariana Grande on-stage and behind the scenes of the Sweetener World Tour in 2019.
+The film was released on December 21, 2020, on Netflix, in commemoration of the first anniversary of the tour's conclusion.
 The release of the film was preceded by the live album K Bye for Now (SWT Live) (2019), which was released a year prior and features audio recordings from said tour.

 Background

 On December 8, 2020, Grande teased an upcoming concert film with three tweets posted via her Twitter account.
 On December 9, 2020, Grande took to social media to confirm an upcoming concert film with streaming service Netflix, while also confirming the release date of December 21, 2020.
 On December 10, 2020, the official trailer for Excuse Me, I Love You was released on Netflix, and subsequently on her Twitter, Instagram and YouTube channel.
 On December 14, Netflix announced that there would be profile icons of Grande available to Netflix users alongside the release of the film.